 An Arts degree prepares you for a world of possibilities.
 Our students gain the critical-thinking, analytical and communication skills needed to succeed and adapt in a changing world, so they can continue to succeed throughout their lives.
 These highly-prized skills are increasingly in demand with employers who face a constantly shifting marketplace.

 The Faculty of Arts offers a number of initiatives that guide you in finding your career path:

-Ms. Denise Reynolds is the Career Development Coordinator for the Faculty of Arts.
+Ms. Sarah Flynn is the Career Development Coordinator for the Faculty of Arts.
 Her expertise and guidance are available to students in the faculty and to alumni as well.
-Ms. Reynolds can help students and alumni take full advantage of the services and opportunities available through the Centre for Career Development.
-You can make an appointment with Ms. Reynolds through your my.mun.ca account by clicking on Student Services and launching My MUNlife; there you will find the CAREER section and an Appointments calendar which you can access anytime.
-Select Ms. Reynolds' name in the drop down menu to see when appointment slots are available, book your appointment at a time that best suits your schedule, and select the topic Arts Career Consult.
+Ms. Flynn can help students and alumni take full advantage of the services and opportunities available through the Centre for Career Development.
+You can make an appointment with Ms. Flynn through your my.mun.ca account by clicking on Student Services and launching My MUNlife; there you will find the CAREER section and an Appointments calendar which you can access anytime.
+Select Ms. Flynns' name in the drop down menu to see when appointment slots are available, book your appointment at a time that best suits your schedule, and select the topic Arts Career Consult.
 Appointments take place in the Centre for Career Development, UC-4002 in the office for the Career Development Coordinator (Arts), UC-4002G and are completely confidential.

 To get started, browse this listing of career possibilities and imagine where a career in Arts could take you.